storageos/storageos.github.io/_docs/usecases/kubernetes/index.md

 # Kubernetes

-StorageOS can be used to provide permanent storage for other applications running in [Kubernetes](https://kubernetes.io).
-This is useful for running stateful applications, such as databases or CI/CD applications, under the control of Kubernetes as Kubernetes can make scheduling decisions without the application data being lost.
+StorageOS can be used to provide permanent storage for other applications running in [Kubernetes](https://kubernetes.io) or other Orchestrators that are derived from Kubernetes such as [OpenShift](https://openshift.com) or [Rancher](https://rancher.com).
+This is useful for running stateful applications, such as databases or CI/CD applications, under the control of Kubernetes as Kubernetes can make scheduling decisions withoutthe application data being lost.

 What we have outlined in the cookbooks below are some quick deployments of stateful applications into a Kubernetes cluster.
 These examples are not